Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Numerical experiments

-To paraphrase, \(\mymat{Z}\) corresponds to sampling \(\myvec{\psi}\) on the first \(\theta + d+ 1\) elements of the trajectory.
-Subsequently, we construct the DMD models required to test the results being studied.
-Each corollary requires a different model, and this is detailed in \cref{tab:Result2Test_ModelRequired}.
+To paraphrase, \(\mymat{Z}\) corresponds to sampling \(\dictionary\) on the first \(\theta + d+ 1\) elements of the trajectory.
+Subsequently, we form \(\mymat{Z}_{\rm d-delayed}\) and compute \(\DistanceToDFT\).
+This calculation is, then, iterated over every pair \((\theta,d)\) in the parameter regime of interest.

-Once DMD regression\footnote{A relative threshold of \(10^{-8}\) is used in all pseudo-inverse computations.} produces \(\myvec{c}^*\) and \(\myvec{c}_{\rm ms}\), it is then straightforward to compute ``KMD-Quality'' and ``Relative distance to DFT'' respectively.
-We then iterate this calculation over every pair \((\theta,d)\) in the parameter regime of interest.
 Finally, we also repeat this parametric sweep, at a higher level, over many trajectories\footnote{We also switch the dictionary for each trajectory for an added level of randomness.}.
-Consequently, we can study the statistics of ``Relative distance to DFT'' and ``KMD-Quality'' for every pair of Companion-order (\(\theta\)) and \(\#[delays]~(d) \) being tested.
-This is facilitated by box-whisker plots of these two indicators with respect to Companion-order.
+Consequently, we can study the statistics of \(\DistanceToDFT\) for every pair of model-order (\(\theta\)) and delay-embedding dimension \((\fundelayscount) \) being tested.
+This is facilitated by box-whisker plots of this indicator with respect to model-order.

-In the two sub-sections that follow, we begin by defining the numerical indicator of concern to the theorem being tested.
-Then, for each of the systems listed above, we compute the indicator for over a range of model orders and time delays.
-The second sub-section, which tests mode-norm based pruning of the DMD spectrum, concludes with a short study on the effect of observation noise upon the spectral guarantees of \cref{cor:DMD_ModeNorm_Practical}.